 - 4. Connecting the battery: Remove the wing nuts from the battery terminals.
 Remove the security tag from the battery cables.
 Attach the battery cables to the battery...the WHITE wire to the NEGATIVE (-) post, and then the BLACK wire to the POSITIVE (+) post.
 Replace the wing nuts and tighten.
 Note: Connecting the cables to the wrong posts will damage the controller. - 5.
 Connecting the charger: Immediately plug the charger into the charger jack on the back of the control unit, then into an AC outlet on the wall. - 6.
 If the pump alarm is sounding, press the RED button to silence the alarm. - 7.
 Replace the battery box cover. - 8.
 Connecting the primary pump: Plug the piggyback controller into a properly grounded 3-prong outlet.
 Then plug the primary pump into the receptacle on the controller. - For a neater installation, secure the cables from the controllers to the discharge pipe in a couple places with the additional cable ties.
 Make sure the wires are not touching each other or overlapping each other. - 10.
-After the initial installation, be sure to check the pump operation by filling the sump with water and observing the pump through one full cycle.
+After the initial installation, be sure to check each pump for proper operation.
+To check the primary pump, fill the sump with water and observe the pump through several full cycles.
 The primary pump should run for 10 seconds after the lower float drops.
+To check the operation of the backup pump, manually raise the backup float and let it go.
+The backup pump will run for approximately 45 seconds.
+After the backup pump has stopped, push the red button.